What happens if I get in an Accident While Driving for Uber?

 Yes, but your level of insurance coverage depends on which phase of the Uber trip you’re in when the accident occurs:

-When the app is on and you’re waiting to accept a ride, Uber provides limited liability coverage:
+- App On, Waiting for a Ride: When the app is on and you’re waiting to accept a ride, Uber provides limited commercial insurance coverage.
+The coverage provided during this phase depends on the driver’s status

 - $50,000 for bodily injury per person